-Rajasthan crisis: CLP meeting at Gehlot’s residence, 16 MLAs yet to reach Jaipur
+Rajasthan crisis: Over 90 MLAs reach CM Gehlot's residence to attend CLP meeting

 Jaipur, July 13: Rajasthan chief minister Ashok Gehlot has called a meeting of Congress legislators on Monday morning after a few leaders supporting deputy chief minister Sachin Pilot trooped to the National Capital Region (NCR) amidst speculations of a split in the party.

-Sachin Pilot has made it clear that he will not attend the meeting of the Congress Legislature Party at the chief minister's residence on Monday at 10:30am.
+Sachin Pilot has made it clear that he will not attend the meeting.

 In late night statement, Pilot indicates how he can cut Gehlot to size